Endangered Language Alliance

 Part 7: Mexico, in partnership with Mano a Mano, presented Nahuatl poetry by Irwin Sánchez, Mixtec tongue twisters by Maximiliano Bassano, Totonac from José Juarez, Tlapanec poetry from Zenaida Cantu and Jhoana Montes, and talks from Juan-Carlos Aguirre and ELA Director Daniel Kaufman.
 View the “Unheard Of Part 7” Slide Presentation

-Our Jewish Languages of Brooklyn tour, part of the Jewish Languages Project, has visited the heart of the tight-knit Syrian Jewish community; learned about a unique Jewish dance tradition from Azerbaijan; heard the singing of a cantor who carries on classical Judeo-Arabic musical traditions; sampled delicacies at a famous Syrian Jewish bakery; and waded into a unique treasure trove of Jewish books with a focus on deep Jewish diversity.
+Our Jewish Languages of Brooklyn tour, part of the Jewish Languages Project, visited the heart of the tight-knit Syrian Jewish community; learned about a unique Jewish dance tradition from Azerbaijan; heard the singing of a cantor who carries on classical Judeo-Arabic musical traditions; sampled delicacies at a famous Syrian Jewish bakery; and waded into a unique treasure trove of Jewish books with a focus on deep Jewish diversity.
 In the process we heard examples of Jewish languages from Morocco, Tunisia, Syria, the Caucasus, and elsewhere.